humilis/humilis/README.md

   some simple conventions for this to work.
 More information below.

 * `dependencies`: A list of dependencies to be included in the Lambda deployment package.
-Dependencies may be pip installable packages, or paths to local Python packages or modules.
+Dependencies may be either pip installable packages, or paths to local Python packages or modules, or paths to local `requirements` files.

 __Example__: